 Zero in on something other than your racing thoughts.
 Connect with the audience by shaking hands and partaking in warm banter before your speech.
 Or latch on to a visual cue.
 Pay attention to the red jacket in the last row, or watch a pair of boots tapping on the floor.

-Practice Good Body Language When Speaking
+Practice Good Body Language

 - Make purposeful eye contact